Burning Love (TV series): Television

 The first season of Burning Love had its worldwide television premiere on E! in Australia in January 2013 and E! in America on February 25, 2013.
 In Canada, the series premiered on Much; a sister to the local version of E!.

 The first season premiered in the UK on Netflix in October 2013, edited into a 110-minute movie.
 The second season premiered on Australia's E! in February 2014, with the third season premiering on March 6, 2014.

 Home media and streaming

 Season one was released on DVD on November 12, 2013.
 A year later, seasons two and three were released together as a two-disc set on September 16, 2014.

-The complete series is available on Pluto TV.